davecoll3/GotNoBeans/TESTING.md

 #### ID 23
 * Expected
-  * Registered users recieve a verification email during registration so that they can be confident that their registration was successful.
+  * Registered users receive a verification email during registration so that they can be confident that their registration was successful.

 * Testing
     <details><summary>Site User Testing: Email Verification</summary>